 April Deadlines Set

 On April 13, 1948, the Machinists' Union established April 16 as the deadline for choice of arbiters.
 The Boeing Company refused to budge.
-So, on April 20, the Machinists' Union District Council and 320 shop stewards voted to strike at 12.30 a.m., April 22, 1948.
+So, on April 20, the Machinists' Union District Council and 320 shop stewards voted to strike at 12:30 a.m., April 22, 1948.
 The Machinists' Union District Council met again on April 21 to review the circumstances.
-One report tells of some of the reaction:
+One report tells of some of the reactions:

 "Grand Lodge Representative Cotton addressed this meeting and cautioned the members as to possible consequences of such strike action, reminding them of their weak strategic position, and informing them that the advice of the Grand Lodge (the national union) was to stay on the job.
 However, emotions were running high and he was booed from the platform."